Overview

 The class below is not only training inconsistently, but when students do train, they are under the recommended training time.
 They also have gaps in training that span months.
 This class is not using the program effectively.

-If you have questions about your school's fidelity report, don't hesitate to reach out to support@membean.com.
+If you have questions about your school's fidelity report, don't hesitate to reach out to [email protected].